Existence and phase structure of random inverse limit measures: Random histogram limits with the tight topology

 \subsubsection{Coherent random histogram systems without limit}

 To conclude, we consider the cases in which condition~(\ref{property:Ptight}) does not hold.
-We start with a counterexample that illustrates concretely how failure of condition~(\ref{property:Ptight}) is related to the `leaking away' of probability mass with increasing $\al$.
+We start with a counterexample that illustrates concretely how failure of condition~(\ref{property:Ptight}) is related to the `leaking away' of probability mass in the limit of refining $\al$.

 \begin{example} Consider $\scrX=\RR$ with a basis $\scrU$ defined by all open intervals with rational midpoints and rational radii.
 Consider a triangular array defined by $\{q_{n,m}: n\geq1, 1\leq m\leq M_n=2^n-1\}$ of values in $\QQ$, such that for every $n\geq1$, we have $q_{n+1,1}\leq q_{n,1}$, $q_{n+1, M_{n+1}}\geq q_{n+1,M_n}$; for every $1\leq m\leq M_n$, $q_{n+1,2m}=q_{n,m}$; and for every $m\leq M_n-1$, $q_{n,m}<q_{n+1,2m-1}<q_{n,m+1}$.
 Defining, $\al_n$ to be of the form,